gabyrappaport/WebsiteMonitoring/README.md

 ```
 CREATE USER 'gabrielle'@'localhost' IDENTIFIED BY 'olivia';
 ```
-- Give the priviledges to the user
+- Give the privileges to the user
 ```
 GRANT ALL ON bdd_monitoring.* TO 'gabrielle'@'localhost' IDENTIFIED BY 'olivia';
 FLUSH PRIVILEGES;